 2010-11: Yogan saw his first pro action, posting three points in two games with the Rangers’ AHL affiliate Connecticut, after missing most of the season due to shoulder surgery over the summer.
 Yogan scored twice in his AHL debut in April, a 4-3 loss to Bridgeport and had an assist in a season-ending 6-3 loss to Norfolk but did not play in the AHL playoffs.
 Yogan did not re-join his OHL team Erie until February after an extensive rehab period.
 In ten regular season games with the Otters he scored 3 goals with 1 assist and was +1 with 6 PMs.
 He skated in 3 of 7 playoff games for the Otters and had 2 assists and finished -1.

-2011-12: Yogan joined the AHL’s Connecticut Whale at the end of the year for the second straight season after playing an overage season with Peterborough.
+2011-12: Yogan signed a three-year entry-level contract with the Rangers in March 2012 and joined the AHL’s Connecticut Whale at the end of the year for the second straight season following an overage season with Peterborough.
 He was scoreless and minus-one with 15 penalty minutes in four AHL games and did not play in any playoff games.
 Yogan provided both scoring and physical play for an inexperienced Peterborough team.
 He was the Petes’ leading scorer with 41 goals and 37 assists in 66 games and tied for second on the team with 96 penalty minutes.
-His plus-eight plus/minus was the top mark on a team that missed the OHL playoffs and finished under .500.
+His plus-eight plus/minus was the top mark on a team that finished under .500 and missed the OHL playoffs.

 2012-13: Yogan split his first pro season between Rangers AHL affiliate Connecticut and the ECHL’s Greenville Road Warriors.
 He opened the season with Connecticut, scoring 1 goal and seeing limited ice time in 11 games before being loaned to Greenville.
 He returned to the Whale in January: scoring 6 goals with 12 assists in the final 32 games.
 He finished the year with 7 goals and 12 assists in 43 AHL games and was +8 with 35 penalty minutes.
 Connecticut missed the AHL playoffs by two points despite finishing second in the Northeast Division.
 Sent to Greenville at the end of November, he scored 9 goals with 3 assists in 15 games with the Road Warriors and was +5 with 14 penalty minutes before returning to Connecticut.

 Yogan has a big frame and skates well.
-He can take face-offs and goes to the net well, along with decent vision.
-Yogan also can drop the gloves, although that is not expected to be his strong point at the next level.
+He can take face-offs, goes to the net well, and has decent vision.
+Yogan also can drop the gloves, although that is not expected to be his strong point.